-The LM2743 has two gate drivers designed for driving N-channel MOSFETs in a synchronous mode.
-Note that unlike most other synchronous controllers, the bootstrap capacitor of the LM2743 provides power not only to the driver of the upper MOSFET, but the lower MOSFET driver too (both drivers are ground referenced, i.e. no floating driver).
-To fully turn the top MOSFET on, the BOOT voltage must be at least one gate threshold greater than V{IN} when the high-side drive goes high.
-This bootstrap voltage is usually supplied from a local charge pump structure.
-But looking at the Typical Application schematic, this also means that the difference voltage V{CC} - V{D1}, which is the voltage the bootstrap capacitor charges up to, must be always greater than the maximum tolerance limit of the threshold voltage of the upper MOSFET.
+So far, in the discussion above, the forward drop across the bootstrap diode has been ignored.
+But since that does affect the output of the driver somewhat, it is a good idea to include this drop in the following examples.
+Looking at the Typical Application schematic, this means that the difference voltage V{CC} - V{D1} , which is the voltage the bootstrap capacitor charges up to, must always be greater than the maximum tolerance limit of the threshold voltage of the upper MOSFET.
 Here V{D1} is the forward voltage drop across the bootstrap diode D1.
-This therefore may place restrictions on the minimum input voltage and/or type of MOSFET used.
+This may place restrictions on the minimum input voltage and/or type of MOSFET used.

-The most basic charge bootstrap pump circuit can be built using one Schottky diode and a small capacitor, as shown in Figure 29.
+A basic bootstrap circuit can be built using one Schottky diode and a small capacitor, as shown in Figure 26.
 The capacitor C{BOOT} serves to maintain enough voltage between the top MOSFET gate and source to control the device even when the top MOSFET is on and its source has risen up to the input voltage level.
 The charge pump circuitry is fed from V{CC} , which can operate over a range from 3.0V to 6.0V.
-Using this basic method the voltage applied to the gates of both high-side and low-side MOSFETs is $V{CC} - V{D}$.
-This method works well when V{CC} is 5V±10%, because the gate drives will get at least 4.0V of drive voltage during the worst case of $V{CC-MIN} = 4.5V$ and $V{D-MAX} = 0.5V$.
-Logic level MOSFETs generally specify their on-resistance at $V{GS} = 4.5V$.
-When $V{CC} = 3.3V\pm10\%$, the gate drive at worst case could go as low as 2.5V.
-Logic level MOSFETs are not specified to turn on, or may have much higher on-resistance at 2.5V.
-Sub-logic level MOSFETs, usually specified at $V{GS} = 2.5V$, will work, but are more expensive, and tend to have higher on-resistance.
-The circuit in Figure 29 works well for input voltages ranging from 1V up to 16V and $V{CC} = 5V \pm 10\%$, because the drive voltage depends only on V{CC} .
+Using this basic method the voltage applied to the gates of both high-side and low-side MOSFETs is V{CC} - V_D .
+This method works well when V{CC} is $5V\pm10\%$, because the gate drives will get at least 4.0V of drive voltage during the worst case of $V{CC-MIN}=4.5V$ and $V{D-MAX}=0.5V$.
+Logic level MOSFETs generally specify their on-resistance at $V{GS}=4.5V$.
+When $V{CC}=3.3V\pm10\%$, the gate drive at worst case could go as low as 2.5V.
+Logic level MOSFETs are not ensured to turn on, or may have much higher on-resistance at 2.5V.
+Sub-logic level MOSFETs, usually specified at $V{GS}=2.5V$, will work, but are more expensive, and tend to have higher on-resistance.
+The circuit in Figure 26 works well for input voltages ranging from 1V up to 14V and $V{CC}=5V\pm10\%$, because the drive voltage depends only on V{CC} .

-Figure 29.
+Figure 26.
 Basic Charge Pump (Bootstrap)

-Note that the LM2743 can be paired with a low cost linear regulator like the LM78L05 to run from a single input rail between 6.0 and 14V.
+Note that the LM2747 can be paired with a low cost linear regulator like the LM78L05 to run from a single input rail between 6.0 and 14V.
 The 5V output of the linear regulator powers both the V{CC} and the bootstrap circuit, providing efficient drive for logic level MOSFETs.
-An example of this circuit is shown in Figure 30.
+An example of this circuit is shown in Figure 27.

-Figure 30.
+Figure 27.
 LM78L05 Feeding Basic Charge Pump

-Figure 31 shows a second possibility for bootstrapping the MOSFET drives using a doubler.
-This circuit provides an equal voltage drive of $V{CC} - 3V_D + V{IN}$ to both the high-side and low-side MOSFET drives.
+Figure 28 shows a second possibility for bootstrapping the MOSFET drives using a doubler.
+This circuit provides an equal voltage drive of V{CC} - $3V_D$ + V{IN} to both the high-side and low-side MOSFET drives.
 This method should only be used in circuits that use 3.3V for both V{CC} and V{IN} .
 Even with $V{IN} = V{CC} = 3.0V$ (10% lower tolerance on 3.3V) and $V_D = 0.5V$ both high-side and low-side gates will have at least 4.5V of drive.
-The power dissipation of the gate drive circuitry is directly proportional to gate drive voltage, hence the thermal limits of the LM2743 IC will quickly be reached if this circuit is used with V{CC} or V{IN} voltages over 5V.
+The power dissipation of the gate drive circuitry is directly proportional to gate drive voltage, hence the thermal limits of the LM2747 IC will quickly be reached if this circuit is used with V{CC} or V{IN} voltages over 5V.

-Figure 31.
+Figure 28.
 Charge Pump with Added Gate Drive